dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ## Previewing templates

-To preview a template, just click on it's name from the "Project templates" page.
+To preview a template, just click on its name from the "Project templates" page.

 ![preview template](../images/preview_project_template.png)